Tier 1 — must know Canine Cardiology Emergency

 Acute

-This is the common stabilization pattern for left-sided CHF with edema.
+This is the stabilization branch for left-sided CHF with pulmonary edema.

 Chronic